Ron Taylor (baseball): Baseball career

+National League

+On December 15, 1962, Cleveland traded Taylor and infielder Jack Kubiszyn to the Cardinals in exchange for first baseman Fred Whitfield.
 Taylor spent the remainder of his pitching career in the National League.
-With the 1963 Cardinals, he worked in 58 games and posted nine wins, two complete games in nine starts, 11 saves, and an earned run average of 2.97.
-The following year, his eight wins and eight saves contributed to the Cardinals' successful, 11th-hour drive to the 1964 National League pennant.
-In the World Series that followed, Taylor worked in two games and threw 42/3 hitless innings against the New York Yankees; notably, he went four innings in Game 4 at Yankee Stadium to preserve Roger Craig's 4–3 triumph and get credit for a save.
+With the 1963 Cardinals, he posted nine wins, 11 saves, and an earned run average of 2.84 over 54 appearances.
+The following year, his eight wins and eight saves contributed to the Cardinals' successful, late-season to the 1964 National League pennant.
+In the World Series that followed, Taylor pitched in two games and threw 42/3 hitless innings against the New York Yankees; notably, he went four innings in Game 4 at Yankee Stadium to earn a save, preserving the 4–3 win for Roger Craig.
 When the Redbirds prevailed in seven games, Taylor earned his first World Series ring.

-He then suffered through two off-years in 1965 and 1966.
-In 1965, Taylor appeared in 25 games for St. Louis through June 15, then was traded to the Astros for left-handed relief specialist Hal Woodeshick.
-He pitched poorly in Houston for the next season and a half, winning only three of 11 decisions (with four saves), and logged a nightmarish 6.03 earned run average in 68 total games pitched.
+Taylor suffered through two off-years in 1965 and 1966.
+In 1965, Taylor appeared in 25 games for St. Louis through June 15, then was traded with pitcher Mike Cuellar to the Astros for left-handed relief specialist Hal Woodeshick and minor league pitcher Chuck Taylor.
+He pitched poorly in Houston for the next season and a half, winning only three of 11 decisions (with four saves), and logged a poor 6.03 earned run average in 68 total games pitched.

+New York Mets

 On February 10, 1967, former Cardinals general manager Bing Devine, now president of the Mets, purchased his contract and revitalized his career.

-Although the five-year-old Mets remained a second-division team in both 1967 and 1968, Taylor enjoyed two sparkling campaigns coming out of the New York bullpen, with 22 saves in 108 total relief appearances and a composite ERA of 2.47.
+Although the five-year-old Mets remained a second-division team in both 1967 and 1968, Taylor enjoyed two sparkling campaigns coming out of the New York bullpen, with 22 saves in 108 total relief appearances and a composite ERA of 2.72.
 Then, in 1969, Taylor was a key member of the "Miracle Mets," who stunned baseball by rising from their ninth-place 1968 finish all the way to the world championship.

 Taylor formed half of a formidable bullpen duo with left-hander Tug McGraw, leading the club in games pitched (59) and saves (13), winning nine of 13 decisions, and posting an effective 2.72 earned run average during the regular season.
 He then pitched 31/3 innings of scoreless relief in the 1969 National League Championship Series against the Atlanta Braves, allowing just three hits in his two appearances, and gaining credit for a victory in Game 2.

-Then, in the 1969 World Series against the favored Baltimore Orioles, Taylor worked in two games, surrendered no hits in 21/3 innings pitched, and saved Jerry Koosman's Game 2 victory that kick-started the Mets' five-game Series triumph.
+Then, in the 1969 World Series against the favoured Baltimore Orioles, Taylor pitched in two games, surrendered no hits in 21/3 innings pitched, and saved Jerry Koosman's Game 2 victory that kick-started the Mets' five-game Series triumph.
 Thus, in his four career World Series games, Taylor allowed no hits and only two bases on balls in seven full innings, with five strikeouts, and faced the minimum of 21 hitters.